karenanndonnachie/Slave-To-The-Algorithm/README.md

-# Slave-To-The-Algorithm
-Studio-related & useful code
+# Slave-To-The-Algorithm {Studio-related & useful code}
 This Repository is for students and studio colleagues to find, store and share code for Slave To The Algorithm.

 Look in each week's /code folder for snippets from the weekly workshops.
 Each week's 'readme' will have links to artists.
 Each week will be listed here as it gets activated.